AI Has Agency Now. What This Means for Work (And Workers)

 Source: G2 Market Research

-Users have highlighted feature limitations in AI agents.
-But this doesn’t necessarily indicate functionality gaps.
-Instead, the technology’s infancy comes to the fore, revealing that we’re still developing shared ideas of what agentic systems should accomplish across domains.
+Users have highlighted feature limitations in AI agents, but this reflects the technology's infancy rather than functionality gaps.
+We're still developing a shared understanding of what agentic systems should accomplish across domains.

-Cost concerns among some users indicate low market maturity as businesses struggle to quantify agentic AI value without standardized metrics.
-Sellers have yet to generate enough case studies and predictable use cases to build a stronger business case for AI agents.
+Cost concerns signal low market maturity, as businesses struggle to quantify agentic AI value without standardized metrics or enough case studies to build compelling business cases.

 major use cases for ai agents